oktadev/okta-blog/_source/_posts/2022-04-08-beginners-app-sec.md

 description: "Learn the basics of building and maintaining security for your applications, including elements like authentication and user management."
 tags: [access-control, api-security, appsec, authentication]
 tweets:
 - "This tutorial will teach you the basics of application security and offer resources to continue your education."
-[LINK]
 - "Application security needs to be a top priority for developers.
 Discover ways to implement AppSec in your project and achieve great results."
-[LINK]
 image: blog/beginners-app-sec/beginners-app-sec.png
 type: awareness
 ---